 Mark J. Rubash joined our Board in October 2007.
-Mr. Rubash is the Chief Financial Officer at Shutterfly, Inc., an Internet-based social expression and personal publishing company.
-Mr. Rubash will be leaving Shutterfly, Inc. on February 24, 2012 and plans to join Heartflow, Inc., a privately-held medical diagnostic services company, as its Chief Financial Officer on March 1, 2012.
+Mr. Rubash is the Chief Financial Officer at Heartflow, Inc., a privately-held medical diagnostic services company, which he joined in March 2012.
+Prior to Heartflow, Inc., Mr. Rubash was the Chief Financial Officer at Shutterfly, Inc., an Internet-based social expression and personal publishing company.
 Prior to joining Shutterfly in November 2007, Mr. Rubash was the Chief Financial Officer of Rearden Commerce, an eCommerce platform company, from August 2007 to November 2007 and previous to that, Mr. Rubash was a Senior Vice President at Yahoo!
 Inc. from February 2007 to August 2007.
 Prior to joining Yahoo!, Mr. Rubash held various senior positions at eBay Inc. from February 2001 to July 2005.
 From January 2000 to November 2000, Mr. Rubash was the Chief Financial Officer at Critical Path, Inc. From October 1987 to January 2000, Mr. Rubash was an audit partner at PriceWaterhouseCoopers, where he was most recently the Global Leader for their Internet Industry Practice and Practice Leader for their Silicon Valley Software Industry Practice.
 Mr. Rubash received his B.S. in Accounting from California State University Sacramento.
-Mr. Rubash is currently a member of the Board of Directors and

-Chairman of the Audit Committee of Line 6 Corporation, a privately-held music products manufacturer and a member of the Board of Directors of Iron Planet, Inc., an online auction company for construction and agricultural equipment.
+Mr. Rubash is currently a member of the Board of Directors and Chairman of the Audit Committee of Line 6 Corporation, a privately-held music products manufacturer and a member of the Board of Directors of Iron Planet, Inc., an online auction company for construction and agricultural equipment.